|Credit Building Rating:||1.5 / 5|

 If you’ve been comparing credit cards for people with bad credit or a limited credit history, it may come as no surprise to learn that the Surge Mastercard carries its share of fees.
 High annual or monthly maintenance fees are common among unsecured credit-building cards, and the Surge Mastercard is no exception.

 While the exact cost of carrying the Surge Mastercard will vary based on your credit history and length of membership, it is likely to far exceed that of the typical secured card.
-The Discover it® Secured Credit Card and Secured Mastercard® from Capital One, for example, both charge no annual fee at all.
+The Discover it® Secured Credit Card and Capital One Platinum Secured Credit Card, for example, both charge no annual fee at all.

 The Surge Mastercard also carries a high ongoing APR, regardless of your credit history.
 While the card’s rate is on par with that of many unsecured credit-building cards, it’s much higher than the average credit card interest rate and could spell trouble if you wind up needing to carry a balance.